Land Use & Real Estate Litigation

 Johanna W. Schneider

 Johanna Schneider advises clients on real estate development permitting and land use and environmental disputes.
-She represents public and private clients in real estate disputes at all stages of litigation, including mediations and appeals.
+She represents public and private clients in real estate disputes at all stages of litigation, including trials, mediations and appeals.

 SJC decision sets precedent for state’s religious institutions